 - Whether you have ISOs, NSOs, or RSUs

 - How long you’ve held the stock

-- Your strike price, and 409A valuation when you bought your stock
+- Your strike price, and 409A valuation (also known as fair market value) when you bought your stock

 - How much the shares are worth when you sell them